 Edit!
 Edit!
 Edit!
 Editing is one of the most important parts of writing any sort of document.
 Simple grammar and spelling mistakes can cost a job seeker major points, especially if they are going into a career that requires a fair amount of typing.

 If job seekers follow the above tips, they are sure to write a polished job application paper.
 As long as their skills are fit for the job, their letter should be fit for the employer.
+All they need to prepare for next is how to ace their job interviews.
 Good luck out there for all job applicants using these tips!